Floturner/node-planets/README.md

 # Planets Node.js project

-This project shows wow To `Read` CSV files in Node.js using NASA Kepler Mission data.
+This project shows how To `Read` CSV files in Node.js using NASA Kepler Mission data.